 4.3 Right to restriction of processing

-- you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;
+- If you dispute the accuracy of the personal data concerning you for a period that allows the controller to verify the accuracy of the personal data;

-- the controller no longer needs the personal data for the purposes of the processing, but you require it for the establishment, exercise, or defense of legal claims; or
+- If the controller no longer needs the personal data for the purposes of the processing, but you need it for the establishment, exercise or defence of legal claims, or

-Where processing of personal data concerning you has been restricted, this data may, with the exception of storage, be processed only with your consent or for the establishment, exercise, or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a member state.
+If the processing of personal data concerning you has been restricted, such data – with the exception of storage – may only be processed with your consent or for the purpose of establishing, exercising or defending legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

-If data processing was restricted in line with the abovementioned conditions, you will be informed by the controller before the restriction of processing is lifted.
+If processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.

 4.4 Right to erasure

-You can demand that the controller erases personal data concerning you without undue delay, and the controller is obligated to erase this data without undue delay where one of the following grounds applies:
+You may require the controller to erase the personal data concerning you immediately and the controller shall be obliged to erase that data immediately, provided that one of the following reasons applies:

-- the personal data concerning you is no longer necessary in relation to the purposes for which it was collected or otherwise processed;
+- The personal data concerning you is no longer required for the purposes for which it was collected or otherwise processed.

-- you withdraw your consent on which the processing is based in accordance with Article 6 Paragraph 1a or Article 9 Paragraph 2a of GDPR, and there is no other legal ground for the processing;
+- You revoke your consent on which the processing is based in accordance with art.
+6, para.
+1, line a) or art.
+9, para.
+2, line a) GDPR and there is no other legal basis for the processing.

-- you object to the processing in accordance with Article 21 Paragraph 1 of GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing in accordance with Article 21 Paragraph 2 of GDPR;
+- You object to the processing in accordance with art.
+21, para.
+1, GDPR and there are no overriding legitimate reasons for the processing, or you object to the processing pursuant to art.
+21, para.
+2 GDPR.

-- the personal data concerning you has to be erased for compliance with a legal obligation in Union or member state law to which the controller is subject;
+- The erasure of personal data concerning you is necessary in order to fulfil a legal obligation under Union law or the law of the Member States to which the controller is subject.

-- the personal data concerning you was collected in relation to the offer of information society services referred to in Article 8 Paragraph 1 of GDPR.
+- The personal data concerning you has been collected in relation to information society services offered pursuant to art.
+8, para.
+1, GDPR.

-There is no right to erasure to the extent that processing is necessary:
+The right to erasure does not exist if processing is necessary:

-- for compliance with a legal obligation which requires the processing under the law of the Union or of the Member States to which the controller is subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+- To fulfil a legal obligation which requires the processing under the law of the Union or of the Member States to which the controller is subject, or to perform a task in the public interest or in the exercise of public authority entrusted to the controller;

-- for archiving purposes in the public interest, scientific, or historical research purposes or statistical purposes in accordance with Article 89 Paragraph 1 of GDPR insofar as the right referred to in section a) is likely to make the achievement of the objectives of this processing impossible or seriously impair it, or
+- For archival purposes in the public interest, scientific or historical research purposes or for statistical purposes pursuant to art.
+89, para.
+1 GDPR, insofar as the right referred to in section a) is likely to make the achievement of the objectives of this processing impossible or seriously impair it, or

 4.6 Right to data portability

-You have the right to receive the personal data concerning you, which you have provided to the controller, in a structured, commonly used, and machine-readable format.
-You also have the right to transmit that data to another controller without hindrance from the controller to which the personal data was provided, where:
+You have the right to receive the personal data concerning you that you have provided to the controller in a structured, common and machine-readable format.
+In addition, you have the right to transmit this data to another controller without hindrance by the controller to whom the personal data has been provided, as long as

 4.7 Right to object

-You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is carried out on the basis of art.
+You have the right, for reasons arising from your particular situation, to object at any time to the processing of personal data concerning you which is carried out on the basis of art.
 6, para.
-1, lines e) or f) GDPR; this also applies to profiling based on those provisions.
+1, lines e) or f) GDPR; this also applies to profiling based on these provisions.

-The controller will no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing that override your interests, rights, and freedoms or the processing is for the establishment, exercise, or defense of legal claims.
+The controller shall cease processing the personal data concerning you unless the controller can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims.

-Where personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+If the personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of the personal data concerning you for such marketing purposes; this also applies to profiling, insofar as it is related to such direct marketing.

-Where you object to processing for direct marketing purposes, the personal data concerning you will no longer be processed for such purposes.
-In the context of the use of information society services, and notwithstanding Directive 2002/58/EC, you can exercise your right to object by automated means using technical specifications.
+If you object to the processing for direct marketing purposes, the personal data concerning you will no longer be processed for such purposes.
+In the context of the use of information society services, and notwithstanding Directive 2002/58/EC, you have the option of exercising your right to object by automated means using technical specifications.

-4.8 Right to withdraw data protection declaration of consent
+4.8 Right to revoke declaration of consent under data protection law

-You have the right to withdraw your data protection declaration of consent at any time.
-The withdrawal of consent does not affect the legality of the processing carried out based on that consent up until the point it was revoked.
+You have the right to revoke your declaration of consent under data protection law at any time.
+Revocation of the consent will not affect the legality of the processing carried out based on that consent up until the point it was revoked.

-You have the right not to be subject to a decision based solely on automated processing, including profiling, which has a legal effect on you or which affects you in a similarly significant way.
+You have the right not to be subject to any decision based solely on automated processing, including profiling, which has a legal effect on you or which affects you in a similarly significant way.
 This does not apply if the decision:

-- is permissible under the laws of the Union or of the Member States to which the controller is subject and that also lays down suitable measures to safeguard your rights and freedoms and your legitimate interests; or
+- is permissible under the laws of the Union or of the Member States to which the controller is subject, and those laws contain appropriate measures to safeguard your rights and freedoms and legitimate interests, or

-In relation to the cases referred to in points (1) and (3), the data controller will implement suitable measures to safeguard your rights and freedoms and your legitimate interests, at least the right to obtain human intervention on the part of the controller, to express your point of view, and to contest the decision.
+With regard to the cases referred to in (1) and (3), the controller shall take appropriate measures to safeguard the rights and freedoms and your legitimate interests, including at least the right to obtain the intervention of a person on the part of the controller, to express their own position and to contest the decision.

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your habitual residence, your place of work, or the place of the alleged infringement, if you consider that the processing of personal data concerning you infringes GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your place of residence, place of work or place of the alleged infringement, if you believe that the processing of your personal data violates the GDPR.

-The supervisory authority with which the complaint has been lodged will inform the complainant on the progress and the outcome of the complaint, including the possibility of a judicial remedy in accordance with Article 78 of GDPR.
+The supervisory authority to which the complaint was lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under art.
+78 GDPR.